 Serbia: What are the biggest problems of EPS?
-Fiscal Council’s latest analysis10.
-December 2019. / News Serbia Energy
+Fiscal Council’s latest analysis, News Serbia Energy

 The Fiscal Council recently released a study on the public enterprise Elektroprivreda Srbije (EPS), which found itself under the radar of the general public because the focus was on their analysis of the 2020 budget proposal, published the same day.
 However, this study is much more important than the budget analysis: it shows that there are serious challenges facing the country’s energy sector that must be addressed within a few years or else it will have serious consequences across the country.

 The situation is not alarming for the time being, but it does not mean that it is not a concern, especially since very little has been done in the past decade to resolve these problems.
 The Fiscal Council sees as a major problem the high investment needs to meet the growing demand for electricity and to meet minimum environmental standards.
 The total level of investments required by 2027 is estimated at EUR 5.6 billion – up as much as 12.5% of the estimated GDP this year, or some EUR 700 million annually in 2020-2027, compared to current capital expenditures of EPS below EUR 400 million.

 Building new capacities